-Parents will have confidence that the School will take any complaint about bullying seriously and resolve the issue in a way that protects the child, and will reinforce the value of good behaviour at home
+Parents will have confidence that the School will take any complaint about bullying seriously andresolve the issue in a way that protects the child, and will reinforce the value of good behaviour at home.

-The School will regularly evaluate and update its approach to take account of developments in technology, for instance updating the School's Acceptable Use Policies for computers.
+The School will regularly evaluate and update its approach to take account of developments in technology, for instance updating the School's ICT Acceptable Use Agreements.